Hashbury1/MovieSearchApp/README.md

 Basic Features

-Authentication and user registration
+Authentication and user registration,
-Flexibility over movies (add, view, search, rate) Best-rated movies
+Flexibility over movies (add, view, search, rate), Best-rated movies,
-Personalized selections for movies
+Personalized selections for movies.

 Programming Languages used

-used a NoSQL database to store movie data use AWS S3 bucket to store images of movies covers.
+used a NoSQL database to store movie data, use AWS S3 bucket to store images of movie covers.

 Tools used for the project

-Terraform (IaC)
+Terraform (IaC),

-cloud Provider (AWS)
+cloud Provider (AWS),

-CI/CD tools
+CI/CD tools,

-GitHub Actions
+GitHub Actions,

-Git
+Git,

 VS code